jmanager25/tavares-barbershop/README.md

 # Tavares Barbershop

 Tavares Barbershop is a website created to provide potential clients with important information about services, opening hours, and location of the shop.
-It aims to boost the barbering bussiness, bring in clients and help the growt of the shop.
+It aims to boost the barbering bussiness, bring in clients and help the growth of the shop.

 ![Responsive Mockup](/assets/images/project-image.jpeg)